Skip to Content

 How can I share my experience with other students?

-You can join the Massey University Student Exchange Facebook group, and set up your own blog so that other Massey students can hear about your exchange experience.
+We would be happy for you to post your adventures our Study Abroad and Student Exchange Facebook page.
 We also ask all exchange students to write a report on their exchange, which we may use (with your permission) as a testimonial on our website.
-You may also like to consider other ways of sharing your experiences, such as giving a brief presentation at a student exchange information seminar, or being willing to be contacted by other Massey students interested in going on exchange to the same location, who may appreciate your advice.
+You may also like to consider other ways of sharing your experiences, such as giving a brief presentation at a student exchange information seminar or being a contact person for other Massey students interested in going on exchange to the same location.

 What do I need to do when I return to Massey?

-On return you should contact the International Office so we know that you have returned safely.
-As part of your acceptance in to the exchange programme you are required to submit a report on your experiences.
+As part of your acceptance into the exchange programme, you are required to submit a report on your experiences.
 You will be contacted at the end of your exchange with a request to provide this report.

-How do I organise credit for papers studied overseas?
+How do I organise credit for courses studied overseas?

-On return to Massey, your academic transcript from the host institution will be sent directly to the International Office at no charge to you.
+Your academic transcript from the host institution will be sent directly to the International Relations Office at no charge to you.
 In some instances, you are required to sign a release form at the host university, prior to returning home.
-The International Office will forward your transcript to Massey Academic Services and they will organise the transfer of credit from your overseas studies to your Massey degree.
-You do not have to complete the Credit Application Form as this fee is waived for exchange participants.
+The International Relations Office will forward your transcript to Massey Academic Services and they will organise the transfer of credit from your overseas studies to your Massey degree.
+You do not have to complete the Credit Application Form, as this fee is waived for exchange participants.

 Do I receive a grade on my Massey transcript on return to Massey?

 No, you will only receive a credit on your academic transcript at Massey for your successful study at the host university.
 Grades cannot be transferred due to the differences in the educational grading system amongst universities.
-Credit on your transcript counts towards your eligibility for graduation.
+Credit on your transcript counts towards your eligibility for graduation but does not contribute towards your Massey GPA.
 You will have your host university transcript to keep as a record of the actual courses completed and grades achieved during your exchange.

-If you intend to study honours or postgraduate studies and need to maintain a certain grade point average, check with your Massey College about whether your grades at the host university can be taken into account.
+If you intend to study honours or postgraduate studies and need to maintain a certain grade point average, check with your Massey College about how your proposed exchange will affect your eligibility for further study.

 If I am graduating at the completion of my exchange period, what do I need to do?

 You should complete a graduation application.
-If you are graduating, your transfer of credit will be prioritised by your Massey College.
-Please contact the Massey International Office if your graduation application date is near and you have not yet received your transcript from your host university.
+Please contact the Massey International Relations Office if your graduation application date is near and you have not yet received your transcript from your host university.